 Jason Newsted Net Worth

-Black Album Royalties: The 1991 album "Metallica", which is more commonly referred to as "the Black Album" is certified 16X platinum.
-The album is so successful to this day that it has long been alleged that Jason and the other Metallica members would be extremely rich every year thanks to Black Album royalties alone.
-It apparently still sells 5000 copies every week even though it is nearly 30 years old.
+The 1991 album "Metallica", which is more commonly referred to as "the Black Album" is certified 16X platinum.
+The album is so successful to this day that it has long been alleged that Jason and the other Metallica members could live extremely well off the Black Album annual royalties alone.
+It apparently still sells 5,000 copies every week even though it is 30 years old.

 Jason left Metallica in 2001 after being frustrated that his ideas were not being incorporated into new projects.
 He was replaced by Robert Trujillo.